NANCY SESSOMS, OWNER, E-RYT 500

 Cheryl believes living a healthy lifestyle is attainable for everyone.
 "Yoga is accessible to everyone; daily movement is one of the keys to making changes in your life that will affect your tomorrows.
 Being mindful of how you live, how you move (exercise), how you think, and how you eat all come together to create a zenful life."

-Cheryl is an Air Force wife as well as a proud mom to twin boys who also serve in the Air Force and Army.
-She comes from Kansas, but now considers Virginia home.
-“Being a military spouse is a wonderful opportunity to meet amazing people, embrace different experiences, serve in the community, and create growth in your life.”
+Cheryl is an Air Force wife as well as a proud mom to twin boys who serve in the Air Force and Army.
+She comes from Kansas, considers Virginia her second home, and currently lives in Puerto Rico; La Isla de Encanto (the island of enchantment).
+"Being a military spouse is a wonderful opportunity to meet amazing people, embrace different experiences, serve in the community, and create growth in your life.
+My most recent military move to Puerto Rico has taken me out of my comfort zone and is giving me daily opportunities to 'get comfortable with being uncomfortable;' a phrase I use frequently in my Yinyasa class."